• Skip to main content

 With smoker tubes, you just fill the tube up with pellets (whatever type of wood pellets you have on hand) and use a heat gun to set the pellets on fire.
 They eventually start smoking.

-I set the smoker tube inside my smoker and set the cheese on a wire rack and placed the smoker tube next to cheese.
+I set the smoker tube inside my smoker (not turned on) and set the cheese on a wire rack and placed the smoker tube next to cheese.
 Close the lid and let the cheese smoke for an hour and voila!
 You have smoked cheese.

 Recipe FAQs